 - We are deep cleaning and sanitizing high-contact surfaces more frequently.

 - Hand sanitizer stations are placed throughout the building.

 - The auditorium’s air ventilation is always running; per recommendations, we have increased the outdoor air flow coming into the building and scheduled the air ventilation system to run in all spaces where people are scheduled to be.

-**If you or someone in your household is feeling unwell, please contact firstname.lastname@example.org to cancel your reservation and do not attend in-person service.
-If you test positive for COVID-19 after attending an in-person service, please email email@example.com to let us know.
+**If you or someone in your household is feeling unwell, please refrain from attending the service.
+If you test positive for COVID-19 after attending an in-person service, please email firstname.lastname@example.org to let us know.
 We will do our best to respect privacy and anonymity when notifying others of possible exposure.